 About Edgewood ISD

-Superintendent Eduardo Hernandez joined Edgewood ISD in 2018 and has made a commitment to holding listening sessions—pláticas—with parents, students, and community members.
+Superintendent Eduardo Hernandez joined Edgewood ISD in 2018 and has worked hard to be accessible to the community through listening sessions—pláticas—with parents, students, and community members.
 Dr. Hernandez is also dedicated to opening innovative schools in Edgewood ISD and welcoming students from across the San Antonio metro area.

 Edgewood ISD Schools of Innovation